Adaptive Vs. Responsive Web Design

 If you are redesigning your website or building it from scratch, we recommend opting for responsive web design.
 It’s better suited to today’s technological climate and will allow users to access your business online with ease – no matter their device or screen size.

 Most Content Management Systems (CMS), like WordPress and Hubspot, include responsive web design as an automated feature in their templates.
-Which means that yes, you should be using it, too.
+This means that yes, you should be using it, too.

 Adaptive web design might be the better option if you are touching up your site or targeting an audience who predominantly use the same device.
 In all other cases, however, we think responsive web design is the way to go.